 [Wahab]: Can you give me a list of limitations of JCHARMING.
 We need to add this to the Conclusion Section.
 I see a limitation of the crash trace is corrupt.
 What are the other limitations?

+Multi-threading & Networks related bug.

+Acquiring the source code or bytecode of the SUT

+Accessing the bug report repository

 R1.5.
 The review instructions also ask for possibilities for condensing (or amplifying) the text.
 In my opinion, the prose in section 6 could be shortened.